stevecook23/foodshop/README.md

 All media on this site was sourced from [pxhere.com ](https://pxhere.com/) and is used free of royalty or copyright, and with permission, under the Creative Commons Zero (CC0) license.
 Individual image attribution is not required under that licence.

 ### Code Attribution
 Some code can be attributed to sources other than myself, such as the Stripe code; where code has been used from other sources, it has been explicitly called out within the code.
 Some similarities exist to the Code Institute project 'Boutique Ado', upon which this project was based.
 However, I have used exclusively up-to-date packages where possible, and updated throughout from Bootstrap 4 to Bootstrap 5, where the 'Boutique Ado' project used Bootstrap 4 and many outdated packages.
+Additionally, this site's functionality adds, among other things:
++ a Reviews model and interface
++ a Favourites model and interface
++ pagination to the 'all products' view
++ a thumbnailing system